getsolus/solus-site.github.io/content/blog/2014/06/2014-06-03-evolve-os-validation-iso/index.md

 **Feedback/bugs**

-For now, please use the comment section to report issues, or drop me an email to ikey DOT doherty AT gmail DOT com
+For now, please use the comment section to report issues.

 If a bug tracker or forum are genuinely needed, please tell me and I'll get them set up.
 Please note we don't have an SSL certificate, so HTTPS is completely disabled on this server and is a potential issue for supporting login-based systems like forums or bug trackers.